UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-27-team15-deepfake-generation.md

 {: style="width: 800px; max-width: 100%; padding-top: 5px;"}
 *“(a) 1D example of a 2× upsampling filter (b) Alias-free generator, the main datapath consists of Fourier features and normalization, modulated convolutions, and filtered nonlinearities (c) Flexible layer specifications.”
 (Image source: <https://arxiv.org/pdf/2106.12423.pdf>)*

+### Colab Notebook Results
+Here is an animation showing image generation using StyleGAN v3.

+<iframe src="https://drive.google.com/file/d/14AaCBqj0DBiutcw_aM7OnHcNLLnwKLd2/preview" width="700" height="400" allow="autoplay"></iframe>
+*Results generated from our colab notebook.*

+You can see that the domain translation comes out very cleanly.
+The images transition very smoothly and texture sticking is not an issue.

 ## Comparisons and Conclusions
 Now that we have explored the topics of CycleGAN, StarGAN, and StyleGAN, let’s take a look at the similarities and differences between these three classes of generative adversarial networks.